vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/how-to/restart-data-node-from-network-history.md

 systemctl start vega;
 ```

-Your node should start in a several minutes.
+Your node should start in a several minutes depending on how much blocks you are going to sync.

 :::info
 If you use Visor, you may see the following messages in the logs; please ignore them.
 It is just Visor checking if node has already started: